ipverse/asn-info/README.md

 # as-metadata (formerly asn-info)

 > **📢 Heads up:** This repo has been upgraded!
-Now includes a new **JSON format** with full country names and origin tracking, plus country codes in CSV.
-The repo has been renamed to `as-metadata` to reflect the richer dataset.
-If you're using this in production, check out [MIGRATION.md](MIGRATION.md) for the quick migration steps (most users just need to update URLs).
-The data is provided as-is on a best-effort basis.
+> Now includes a new **JSON format** with full country names and origin tracking, plus country codes in CSV.
+> The repo has been renamed to `as-metadata` to reflect the richer dataset.
+> Check out [MIGRATION.md](MIGRATION.md) for the quick migration steps (most users just need to update URLs).

 A comprehensive dataset of autonomous system metadata for all assigned ASNs (autonomous system numbers).
-Includes handle, organization name, and country code sourced from regional internet registries (RIRs).
+Includes handle, organization name, and country code sourced from regional internet registries (RIR).
 Updated daily when the underlying data changes.

 Perfect for offline lookups, network analysis, threat intelligence, or any project where you need to map ASNs to organizations—no API rate limits, no external dependencies.